-5 Albert S. Batchellor, ed., The New Hampshire Grants (Concord: Edward S. Pearson, 1895), 35.
+6 Albert S. Batchellor, ed., The New Hampshire Grants (Concord: Edward S. Pearson, 1895), 35.
 For charters issued by the State of Vermont, see Charters Granted by the State of Vermont, State Papers of Vermont II, ed.
 Franklin H. Dewart (Montpelier: Secretary of State, 1922).

-6 In 1793, the words, "any particular man's" were replaced with "any person's" property, signifying an early recognition of the rights of property owned by all people, regardless of sex.
+7 In 1793, the words, "any particular man's" were replaced with "any person's" property, signifying an early recognition of the rights of property owned by all people, regardless of sex.

-appraise the damage.
-The 1779 law ordered all towns to conduct a formal survey of all highways and to keep good records.7 Towns could elect one or more highway surveyors (savairs, in the original spelling in one town's records) at town meeting to oversee the working off of the tax.
-Selectmen had the clear authority to lay out public--and private--highways, in these years.8 The law on highway maintenance changed over the years, increasing the rate of the tax and the day rate of compensation, until its abolishment in 1884.
+records.3 Towns could elect one or more highway surveyors (savairs, in the original spelling in one town's records) at town meeting to oversee the working off of the tax.
+Selectmen had the clear authority to lay out public--and private--highways, in these years.4 The law on highway maintenance changed over the years, increasing the rate of the tax and the day rate of compensation, until its abolishment in 1892.